T32: Oncology Research Training for Surgeon-Scientists

 Our training program represents a collaboration between the Markey Cancer Center and the Department of Surgery and benefits from the experience and collegiality of the program and associate directors who have worked together for many years.
 The breadth and depth of the basic research available in the cancer center laboratories will allow the trainees to become familiar with state-of-the-art techniques for comprehensive care of the cancer patient.

 In addition to an intensive research experience, the trainees will take formal courses and participate in regularly scheduled Cancer Center and Department of Surgery seminars and lectures.
 All of our trainees will be required to complete coursework for a Master's degree or PhD in Clinical and Translational Science (CTS) and will be mentored in the fine points of preparing abstracts, scientific papers and presentations and writing successful grant proposals.
-We are concerned with the alarming decrease in the number of surgeon-scientists and we are passionate and committed to training future academic surgeons.

 Candidates must have an MD or equivalent degree and have completed or be in good standing in a clinical training program that will provide eligibility for certification in Surgery or a surgical subspecialty with research focused in oncology.

 Candidates considered for the training program must be dedicated to the pursuit of an academic career.
-Potential applicants will be US citizens or permanent residents who are trainees in good standing at ACGME- and ABS-approved surgery training programs in the US and Canada.
+Potential applicants will be U.S. citizens or permanent residents who are trainees in good standing at ACGME- and ABS-approved surgery training programs in the US and Canada.

 Number of positions